isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ## 3. Credibility and Limitations

-While the FitBit data offers detailed, minute-level insights, its small sample size (30 users) limits its generalizability, and the data was collected in 2016.
-The survey dataset from MDPI, with data from 2020 and over 500 respondents, helps address these limitations by providing a broader, more recent perspective on how users interact with their smart devices.
-However, potential biases remain: Fitbit users might be more active or health-conscious than the average population, and survey respondents may represent a specific demographic.
+While the FitBit data provides detailed minute-by-minute insights, the small sample size (30 users) makes it difficult to draw conclusions that apply to a larger population.
+Additionally, the data was collected in 2016, which may not reflect current trends.
+In contrast, the survey dataset from MDPI includes responses from over 500 participants collected in 2020, and thus addresses the first dataset's limitations by offering a more recent and broader perspective.
+It also adds psychological insights on how users interact with their smart devices.
+However, there are still potential biases because Fitbit users may be more active or health-conscious than the average person, and the survey respondents might represent only a specific demographic.
+It is also important to investigate how and where the survey was conducted to better understand the significance of the results.

 To ensure data quality, I will:
 - Clean the data for missing values or inconsistencies.